 - The NDBON will notify the APRN of their fluoroscopy examination results.
 The APRN must successfully pass the exam with a score of at least 75% within three (3) attempts.
 After three (3) failed attempts, the APRN cannot function independently in the supervision/performance of fluoroscopy as they have not met criteria for advancement in the scope of practice for fluoroscopy.
 Further action is at the discretion of the BON.

 An APRN with evidence of proper specialized, comprehensive, and accredited training, both didactic and clinical components, which include fluoroscopy modality must submit portfolios to be considered on a case-by-case basis.
 Portfolios must include evidence, syllabi, clinical experience, and certifications/fellowships.
-The portfolios will be jointly reviewed by NDBON and NDMIRTB.
+The portfolios will be jointly reviewed by NDBON, NDMIRTB, and the DEQ (for compliance with NDCC 23.1-03).

 North Dakota Medical Imaging and Radiation Board